martinaegidius/obsidian/Transmembrane topologies/Training.md

 90 epochs are enough for overfitting 64 samples approximately.
 After 250 epochs, we have loss < 1/1000.

+It seems the callscript calls wrong trainer somehow.
+At least params are not saved, and accuracies are constant.
+In additiom eval-every is  not used correctly - DEBUG

 HPC workflow:
 1. conda activate ...